This post may contain affiliate links. Please see my disclosure policy for details.

 Shakespeare’s house tour

-The first thing I loved were the gardens around the house itself.
-It was so bright, colourful and smelled amazing with their own William Shakespeare plant pots!
+The first thing I loved was the gardens around the house itself.
+It was so bright, colourful, and smelled amazing with their own William Shakespeare plant pots!

-Then, as you enter the home you can walk through the bedrooms, kitchen and the pub area.
+Then, as you enter the home you can walk through the bedrooms, kitchen, and pub area.
 Shakespeare’s home, at one point, was converted into an Inn for travellers!
 It was called the Swan & Maidenhead.

 As well as an informative tour of the house and gardens with local historians, you can watch Shakespeare Aloud, where the players recite some of Shakespeare’s famous sonnets for you.
 They take requests if you’re keen.